forwardemail/forwardemail.net/app/views/faq/index.md

 We also use smart-parsing of error messages at every level of our stack – in our code, DNS requests, Node.js internals, HTTP requests (e.g. 408, 413, and 429 are mapped to the SMTP response code of 421 if the recipient is a webhook), and mail server responses (e.g. responses with "defer" or "slowdown" would be retried as 421 errors).

-Our logic is dummy-proof and it will also retry for TLS/SSL errors, connection issues, and more.
+Our logic is dummy-proof and it will also retry for SSL/TLS errors, connection issues, and more.
 The goal with dummy-proofing is to maximize deliverability to all recipients for a forwarding configuration.

 If the recipient is a webhook, then we will permit a 60 second timeout for the request to complete with up to 3 retries (so 4 requests total before a failure).
 Note that we correctly parse error codes 408, 413, and 429 and map them to a SMTP response code of 421.

 Otherwise if the recipient is an email address, then we will attempt to send the email with opportunistic TLS (we attempt to use STARTTLS if it is available on the recipient mail server).
-If a SSL or TLS error occurs while attempting to send the email, then we will attempt to send the email without TLS (without using STARTTLS).
+If a SSL/TLS error occurs while attempting to send the email, then we will attempt to send the email without TLS (without using STARTTLS).

 If any DNS or connection errors occur, then we will return to the `DATA` command a SMTP response code of 421, otherwise if there are >= 500 level errors, then bounces will be sent.